When we study how to use the oils therapeutically, it’s important to consider essential oil chemistry.

 - antioxidant 21

 - mucolytic 15, 16

 Oils high in 1,8 cineole are to be used for inhalation and on the skin diluted in a carrier oil, butter or cream.
 Use 1,8 cineole-high oils with caution for those with asthma (make sure the aroma relaxes their chest and does not cause any sense of restriction).
-Do not use 1,8 cineole-high oils with children under ten years old (I prefer to use a milder oil like Cedarwood – Cedrus atlantica).
+Use 1,8 cineole-high oils cautiously with children under ten years old (I prefer to use a milder oil like Cedarwood – Cedrus atlantica).